For their exhibition at YBCA, Amsterdam based design and research studio...

 5:30 PM: Gallery Tour of Metahaven: The Sprawl and Kevin Cooley: Golden Prospects

 6:00 PM: Work in Progress Artists Conversations and Action, Grand Lobby and Gallery 1

 *Also visit the Cat Museum of San Francisco and stay for the Internet Cat Video Festival in the Screening Room at 7:30 PM.

 Eight artists.
 Three on-site residencies.
 One neighborhood.

 Join your fellow cat lovers for this celebration of hilarious, odd, and downright...

 Yerba Buena Center for the Arts is grateful to the City of San Francisco for its ongoing support.

-Community Engagement and Youth Education Programs are made possible in part by:
+Engagement and Education Programs in 15-16 are made possible in part by:

 Institute of Museum and Library Services, Panta Rhea Foundation, Yerba Buena Community Benefit District, Walter & Elise Haas Fund, The Bernard Osher Foundation, Wells Fargo Foundation, The Sato Foundation, U.S. Bank, and Abundance Foundation.

 Any views, finding, conclusions or recommendations expressed in this program do not necessarily represent those of the Institute of Museum and Library Services.